jasandoval1/windev_training/strings-and-text/README.md

 This module will cover the essentials of working with strings and text on Windows platforms.

+### Learning Objectives

+- MBCS and Unicode character encodings
+- ANSI and Unicode function usage in the Win32 API
+- MBCS to Unicode string conversion and the various APIs available for performing this conversion
+- Unicode to MBCS string conversion and the various APIs available for performing this conversion
+- Safe string conversion functions
+- Safe string manipulation functions

 ### Reading Material

 - _Windows System Programming, Fourth Edition_: Pages 34-37